Bahá’í World/Volume 26/Statistics

 Social and Economic Development[edit]

-Bahá’í' development activities are initiated either by Bahá’í administrative institutions or by individuals or groups.
-Togethei: these activities contribute to a global process of learning about a Bahd ’z' approach to social and economic development.
-Theypresentlyfall into three general categories.
+Bahá’í development activities are initiated either by Bahá’í administrative institutions or by individuals or groups.
+Together, these activities contribute to a global process of learning about a Bahá’í approach to social and economic development.
+They presently fall into three general categories.

 Activities of Fixed Duration[edit]

 Most Bahá’í social and economic development efforts are fairly simple activities of fixed duration in which Bahá’ís in villages and towns around the world address the problems and challenges faced by their localities through the application of spiritual principles.
 These activities either originate in the Bahá’í communities themselves or are a response to the invitation of other organizations.
-It is estimated that in 1997—98 there were some 1,460 endeavors of this kind, including tree-planting and cleanup projects, health camps, workshops and seminars on such themes as race unity and the advancement of women, and short-term training courses.
+It is estimated that in 1997–98 there were some 1,460 endeavors of this kind, including tree-planting and clean-up projects, health camps, workshops and seminars on such themes as race unity and the advancement of women, and short-term training courses.

 [Page 282]

 The second category of Bahá’í social and economic development consists of approximately 300 ongoing projects.
-The vast majority are academic schools, While others focus on areas such as literacy, basic health care, immunization, substance abuse, child care, agriculture, the environment, or microenterprise.
+The vast majority are academic schools, while others focus on areas such as literacy, basic health care, immunization, substance abuse, child care, agriculture, the environment, or microenterprise.
 Some of these projects are administered by nascent development organizations which have the potential to grow in complexity and in their range of influence.

-Organizations With Capacity to Undertake Complex Action
+Organizations with Capacity to Undertake Complex Action[edit]

 Certain Bahá’í development efforts have achieved the stature of development organizations with relatively complex programmatic structures and significant spheres of influence.
 They systematically train human resources and manage a number of lines of action to address problems of local communities and regions in a coordinated, interdisciplinary manner.
 Also included in this category are several institutions—especially large schools—which, although focusing only on one field, have the potential to make a significant impact.
 In this category there are currently 33 such organizations, which are located in all continents of the globe.